Era vs. È stato

 Translation: “It was an unforgettable party.
 The music was fantastic, and the atmosphere was so lively.
 It seemed like no one wanted to leave.”

 Correctness and Nuances.
-Contextual Appropriateness:
+Fine Tuning the Grammar.

 In both cases, the simple past tense indicates a completed event, while the imperfect tense sets the scene and describes the ongoing qualities and atmosphere of the party.